INMD Investors Have Opportunity to Lead InMode Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., March 15, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).
+LOS ANGELES, March 19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).

 Class Period: June 4, 2021 – October 12, 2023